Wild Brawl At Brooklyn Pizza Shop Caught On Camera; 'Complete Mayhem'

 “Oh my God, that’s horrible,” one person said after watching the video.
 “I would try to deescalate, but it seems like everyone is throwing hands everywhere.”

-Staff members told police some customers were harassing women and complaining the food was taking too long.READ MORE: Jean Louis, 52, Struck And Killed While Trying To Fix Flat Tire On Long Island Expressway In Queens
+Staff members told police some customers were harassing women and complaining the food was taking too long.READ MORE: Full Lineup Revealed For 'We Love New York City: The Homecoming Concert' In Central Park

 That’s when Ronnie Kabbani says he took out his cellphone and recorded the video.

-Note: Editor’s note: This story first appeared on Monday, July 26.